hollance/TheKissOfShame/README.md

 - Shame effect: The code allows for interpolating between the wavetables but all wavetables have the same data in it.
 - Reel animation: Don't set framesPerSecond to 0 to stop the animation.
 - `audioProcessor.curPositionInfo` uses a deprecated API.
-- VU meter RMS readings should be atomic, and ideally be independent of the block size.
+- There are some data races between the editor and processor.
+For example, VU meter RMS readings should be atomic, and ideally be independent of the block size.
 - Remove most of the compiler warnings.
 (I set the warning level high on purpose.)
 - Replace the Biquads with TPT / SVF filters.
 - Don't use `rand()` and `srand()`.
 Replace with `juce::Random`.
 - Parameter smoothing.
+- When you put the plug-in in bypass mode, change the Age or Shame controls, and disable bypass, there can be a glitch because old filter state etc no longer makes sense.

 Maybe: